promiseeuler/UMP/README.md

 # Universal Machine Protocol

-Universal Machine Protocol (UMP) is a lightweight, manufacturer-neutral communication layer for shared robot awareness and collaboration.
+Universal Machine Protocol (UMP) is a manufacturer-neutral communication layer for shared robot awareness and collaboration.

 UMP lets robots describe their capabilities, current activity, intent, and